phthaloc/AIHCND_C2_Starter/README.md

 ### 1. Exploratory Data Analysis

-The first part of this project will involve exploratory data analysis (EDA) to understand and describe the content and nature of the data.
+The file eda.ipynb contains the exploratory data analysis (EDA) of the dataset to understand and describe the content and nature of the data.

-Note that much of the work performed during your EDA will enable the completion of the final component of this project which is focused on documentation of your algorithm for the FDA.
-This is described in a later section, but some important things to focus on during your EDA may be:
+Some analysis done during EDA:

 * The patient demographic data such as gender, age, patient position,etc. (as it is available)
 * The x-ray views taken (i.e. view position)